biebettes/html-css-projects/README.md

 ## Overview

--The Blog Preview Card project is a representation of blog content, offering users a glimpse into the article's title, date of publication, excerpt, and author information.
+- The Blog Preview Card project is a representation of blog content, offering users a glimpse into the article's title, date of publication, excerpt, and author information.

 ### Features
 - The project utilizes HTML and CSS for arranging and styling blog content.
 Features include a responsive layout, clean and minimalist design for enhanced readability and visual appeal.